Skinamarink: Theatrical release

 The distribution rights for Skinamarink were acquired by AMC Networks for theatrical release via IFC Films (under the IFC Midnight label).

 Skinamarink was theatrically released in the United States and Canada on January 13, 2023, opening on 629 screens.
 In the US, the film opened on partial schedules across the country, with showtimes added in accordance with demand and theatres' availability.
 Some theatre chains, such as Regal Cinemas and Cinemark Theatres, only screened the film nationwide on January 13 and 14.
 However, half of all theatres screening Skinamarink, including AMC Theatres locations, expanded their runs of the film to open engagements.

 Skinamarink also screened in the United Kingdom, with showings taking place at the Prince Charles Cinema in London and Mockingbird Cinema in Birmingham.

 The film was released on AMC Networks' horror streaming service Shudder on February 2, 2023.

 Home media

-In December 2022, Ball stated on Twitter that a Blu-ray release of the film is possible, while the possibility of a DVD release is uncertain.
+On June 20, 2023, Skinamarink was released on DVD and Blu-ray, with a SteelBook exclusive to Walmart.
+On July 14, 2023, the company Lunchmeat VHS announced on Twitter that the film would be released on limited edition VHS tapes the following day, July 15, 2023.
+The VHS tapes were limited to 200 copies total.
+25 copies were made with white colored shells, 50 with blue colored shells, and 125 with black colored shells.